gauthamk89/MapReduce-Algorithms-Datascience-Coursera-/README.md

 You can consider the two input tables, Order and LineItem, as one big concatenated bag of records that will be processed by the map function record by record.

-Unique Trims - Problem Statement
+Unique Trims.py - Problem Statement
 Consider a set of key-value pairs where each key is sequence id and each value is a string of nucleotides, e.g., GCTTCCGAAATGCTCGAA....